-To add a Gravity Form shortcode in the header, page, footer templates… pretty much anywhere in the theme, just add this code in your PHP file:
+To add a Gravity Form shortcode in the header, page, footer templates… pretty much anywhere in the theme, add the code shown below in your PHP file.

 With Ajax & Tabindex

-This snippet will display the exact same form as above except it will use AJAX for form submission and the starting tabindex will be 12.
+This snippet will display the same form as above, except it will use AJAX for form submission, and the starting tab index will be 12.

 Using the Form Title instead of ID

 This snippet will display the form titled ‘Contact Us’; the title and description will not be displayed, the form itself will not display if it is inactive, and it will not use AJAX for form submission.

 Do_shortcode adds a wrapper around the classic shortcode embed code and executes it within a PHP environment.
 You can add any classic embed code in its place.

 You can add a normal shortcode to a Gutenberg block, or using the text editor view in the classic editor on a page or WordPress post, for the examples above.